MuhammadBinary/Muhd_DeepML/README.md

 ---

-## 📚 Currently Learning
+## 📚 Knowledge Experience

 - Traditional Machine Learning including Linear regression, logistic regression, Gradient descent e.t.c
 - Artificial Neural Networks (ANN)
 - Convolutional Neural Network
+- Planing to continue into indepth LLMs, Agentic, and more deep learning algorithms like GNN, VLM e.t.c after my secondary school.

 I also love seeing and understanding ML research papers at my basic lavel especially in LLMs, like the Prof. Yann LeCun's paper that transformer are not the true path to AGI.